weishi10141993/NeutrinoPhysics/GeneralPurposeTools/MeVEventGen.md

 More configuations available on [Marley website](https://www.marleygen.org/index.html).

-## Monoenergetic neutrino event generation with Marley
+## [skip this section] Monoenergetic neutrino event generation with Marley

 Following works on dunegpvm: